knative/community/STEERING-COMMITTEE.md

 No more than two seats may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).
-Additionally, each End-User seat (when available) must belong to an employee from a different organization.
+Additionally, each end user seat (when available) must belong to an employee from a different organization.
 If the results of an election result in greater than two employees of the same organization, the lowest vote getters from any particular employer will be removed until representation on the committee is down to two.